 Ta Prohm, famous among tourists as The Tomb Raider temple was founded as a Mahayana Buddhist monastery and university.
 Unlike other Angkor temples, Ta Prohm is pretty much in ruins and only a small part of the temple is now restored.
 Seems like the soaring high trees have grown right over the structure and has claimed the temple to itself.
 Consequently, the trunks and roots are entwined with the structure and make it feel one with the temple.
 Time and again, you can witness people worshipping at a small section of these temples.

 Banteay Kdei meaning A Citadel of Chambers is a Buddhist temple in the Bayon architectural style.
 Almost similar in plan to Ta Prohm and Preah Khan but less complex and smaller.

 Prasat Kravan is a small 10th-century temple consisting of five reddish brick towers on a common terrace.
 And, dedicated to Vishnu in the 10th century – according to an inscription on door jambs.

-Procure a temple pass to visit the Angkor temples which come in 1-day, 3-day and 7-day passes.
+Procure a temple pass to visit the Angkor temples which come in one day, three days and a seven-day pass.
 If your idea of a temple visit is just visiting the main temples of Angkor, then one day pass would suffice and it costs $20.
-3-day and 7-day pass cost $40 and $60 for 1 week and 1 month as validity respectively.
+Three days and seven-day pass cost $40 and $60 for one week and one month as validity respectively.

 Have you ever visited the historic Siem Reap Angkor Wat temples?
 Let me know in the comments below.